Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/Linux/SELinux/selinux-create-own-service-policy.md

 ```
 For more audit log search options and tips, see the [Audit Log Search Cheat Sheet](selinux-service-policy-troubleshooting.md#1-identify-denied-operations).

-If any denials are observed, start diagnostics; Consult the related document:
+If any denials are observed, start diagnostics; consult the related document:
 [SELinux Policy Troubleshooting: Resolving Audit Denials for a Custom Service](selinux-service-policy-troubleshooting.md)

 ---